amjadmajid/aud/Pytorch_lightning/README.md

 hyperparameters.yaml
 metrics.csv : log of the val_loss achieved per epoch
 modello-figo-{epoch}--{val_loss:0.4f} : model, named after its validation loss.
 It keeps the best k models, based on the k specified in Trainer.pl

+Creating a new webdataset:

+First run tarCreation.py to instantiate a cls file to store the normalized class labels, which should have the same name as the audio file

+Then, create a .tar using the following command on Windows:

+tar -cvzf archive name.tar path to folder to compress

+After this, a tar file should be found in the directory the command was run.
+This tar can be used as a webdataset